ibm-cloud-docs/codeengine/environment-vars.md

     - If you are updating an existing app or job to add an environment variable, click **Save and deploy** to update the app or click **Save** to update your job with the new environment variables.
 6. When your app or job is in `Ready` state, your app or job is updated with your environment variables.

-The following table lists the limits for applications.
+The following table describes information about your environment variables.

 | Heading                     |         Description         |
 | --------------------------- | --------------------------- |